-\emph{Green's function}---We begin by clarifying the relationship between Green's functions and two-point time correlators.
-Consider a target Hamiltonian $H$ with the spectral decomposition $H = \sum_{n=0}^{D-1} E_n |n\rangle\langle n|$.
-Let $O_a$ and $O_b$ be two linear operators.
-In many-body physics, the two-point time correlator is defined as
+We begin by clarifying the relationship between two-point time correlators and the Lehmann representation of many-body Green's functions.
+Consider a Hamiltonian $H$ with spectral decomposition $H=\sum_{n=0}^{d-1}E_n\,|n\rangle\langle n|$, and let $O_a$ and $O_b$ be two operators.
+In many-body physics, the two-point correlator is